Babos, Mladenovic win 2nd Australian Open doubles title - WHIZ News

 Babos and Mladenovic made only four unforced errors in a dominant display.

-With the temperature soaring to 110 degrees Fahrenheit (43 Celsius), the mixed doubles semifinals and women’s doubles final were played under a closed roof at Rod Laver Arena.
+With the temperature soaring to 110 degrees Fahrenheit (43 Celsius), the mixed doubles semifinals and women’s doubles final were played under a closed roof on the main court at Melbourne Park.

-A brief rain shower in the afternoon helped lower the temperature to about 100 degrees (40 Celsius) during the late afternoon.
+A brief rain shower helped lower the temperature to about 100 degrees (40 Celsius) during the late afternoon.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports